wormhole-foundation/wormhole/docs/operations.md

 have to build your own containers.
 Unless you already run Kubernetes in production, we strongly recommend a traditional deployment on a dedicated instance - it's easier to understand and troubleshoot.

+When running in kubernetes, or behind any kind of NAT, pass `--gossipAdvertiseAddress=external.ip.address` to the guardiand node process to ensure the external address is advertized in p2p.
+If this is not done, reobservation requests and [CCQ](https://wormhole.com/queries) will not function as intended.

 ### Monitoring

 Wormhole exposes a status server for readiness and metrics.
 By default, it listens on port 6060 on localhost.
 You can use a command line argument to expose it publicly: `--statusAddr=[::]:6060`.

+**NOTE:** Parsing the log output for monitoring is NOT recommended.
+Log output is meant for human consumption and is not considered a stable API.
+Log messages may be added, modified or removed without notice.
+Use the metrics :-)

 #### `/readyz`